Squirrel/Squirrel.Windows/docs/using/visual-studio-packaging.md

 * Including paths to executables in your system PATH variable
 * Visual Studio package manager can automatically find tool executables from installed NuGet packages and include them into local environment path.
 To do this:
   * Install `NuGet.CommandLine` package in your solution to get nuget.exe: `PM>  Install-Package NuGet.CommandLine`
   * Open Package Manager Console window to scan solution for executable tools.
-You have to open this window each time you restart VS. Sometimes VS forgets paths to tools after some time due to a bug - in that case you need to restart VS.
+You have to open this window each time you restart VS. Sometimes VS forgets paths to tools after some time due to a bug - in that case you need to reopen your solutuon.

 If you get Error 9009: `'squirrel/nuget' is not recognized as an internal or external command` that means MSBuild can't find nuget.exe or squirrel.exe.